The Indian market has remained volatile in 2018. The S&P BSE Sensex ended the volatile year at 36,068 up 5.9% from the start of the year.

 The growth is also likely to receive support from low inflation, sharp fall in commodity prices particularly crude oil.
 Further, the back of the economy, the banking system is gradually getting back on its feet as incremental non-performing loans have started to come down and the pending big-ticket cases are getting resolved through the NCLT route.

 Lastly, the government has remained committed on its agenda of ease of doing business, and we could see the improvement, whereby the rating of the economy has improved significantly catching the fancy of the global investors leading to global capital flows.

-We remain positive about the economy due to improvement in macro environment.
+We remain positive about the economy due to improvement in the macro environment.

-We do accept the fact the fact that the political events create volatility in the equity market due to hopes and fear of the actions the new government could take.
+We do accept the fact that the political events create volatility in the equity market due to hopes and fear of the actions the new government could take.